|

 Ingredients

-• 1 fresh handful of each herb: parsley, thyme, and dill
+• 1 fresh handful of herbs: parsley, thyme, and dill

 • 1 large yellow onion, peeled and cut in half.